 Obesity is considered a national epidemic and possibly a pandemic as it affects many developed countries around the world.
-This interdisciplinary course explores the biology of obesity, including genetic predispositions and behaviors that increase obesity risk (dietary, physical activity, social, and psychological); the obesigenic environment, including how communities are physically built as well as the economic relationship to obesity risk; and the policy and ethical implications for obesity prevention.
+This interdisciplinary course explores the biology of obesity, including genetic predispositions and behaviors that increase obesity risk (dietary, physical activity, social, and psychological); the obesigenic environment, including how communities are physically built as well as the economic relationship to obesity risk; and the policy and ethical implications for obesity prevention and promotion of healthy behaviors and environments for all body sizes.
 Multi-level obesity prevention approaches that involve the individual, family, organization, community, and policy will be considered.
 The format will consist of common lectures, weekly discussions, hands-on activities, team projects, and synthesis of material presented.

 Trouble registering?
 This class is defined in the catalog as open to freshmen and sophomores in the Honors Program.
 If you are an Honors student who will have 54 or more credits when this course is offered, you may register by emailing email@example.com and including (1) your name; (2) your 7-digit Student Admin number; (3) your registration “pick time”; (4) the course number and section; (5) the class number from Student Admin; and (6) confirmation that there are seats available in the course.